istaustria/istaustria.github.io/README.md

 	id: chriswojtan # same as the filename but without the .md extension
 	name: Wojtan, Chris
 	type: faculty # one of [faculty, assistant, postdoc, phdstudent, intern, alumni]
+        grp: wojtan # one of [bickel, lampert, kolmogorov, wojtan]

 	# optional fields
 	room: Central Building, 3rd floor